 To follow the tour as we did, plug the addresses below in Google Maps’ Driving Directions, but select the “Walking” option, so that you can get your directions by foot (without the restrictions of one-way streets, etc.).
 Savannah’s Historic District is easy to walk around and navigate, and I arranged the tour below in order for you, so if you print your own map this way, it should be a piece of cake.

 If you prefer not to DIY, there are numerous paid trolley and walking ghost tours in Savannah each night.
 But why pay when you can easily find everything yourself in a part of the city that is easily walkable?

-Here’s the walking ghost tour we did!
+Here’s the self-guided walking ghost tour of Savannah we did!
 Enjoy, and let me know how it works out for you if you ever take this tour in Savannah on your own!

 12 most haunted places in Savannah, Georgia for a self-guided walking tour

 - Mercer House – 430 Whitaker St, Savannah, GA 31401.
 This is the famous house where Jim Williams fatally shot his lover, Danny Hansford.
 This murder was the topic of the book and film “Midnight in the Garden of Good and Evil.”